blessingarizona/Todoapp/README.md

-Todoapp is a python app created using django
+Todoapp is a python app created using django Framework.